Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/getting-started-with-the-terminal.md

 ### Bash Change Directory

-`cd` command means `change-directory`, and it is the same as clicking on a folder on your regular desktop.
+`cd` command means `change-directory`, which is the same as clicking on a folder on your regular desktop.

 For instance: